Hyperledger Fabric course is out!

 GovernanceEthereum-alignedFlexible, organization-specific

-Target Use CasesPublic and private Ethereum networksEnterprise consortiums, supply chains
+Target Use CasesPublic/private Ethereum networksEnterprise consortiums, supply chains

 Choosing between Hyperledger Besu and Hyperledger Fabric depends on the specific requirements of your blockchain project: